philogicae/lfgho-hackathon-ghoticket/README.md

 Everything is done except the frontend (70%).
 Now I plan to finish the project 100% and to add:

 - Support for any ERC20 token
-- Add credit delegation tickets for $GHO
+- Credit delegation tickets for $GHO
 - Maybe CCIP for crosschain transfers using a trick